luzai/opt18/main.md

 - Extension to more hidden layers is straightforward.
     In general we have
 $$ \Delta w_ {ji} (n) = \eta \delta _j y_i$$
-    - The  rule aplies to the output layer and the generalized rule aplies to hidden layers, layer by layer from the output end.
+    - The  rule applies to the output layer and the generalized rule applies to hidden layers, layer by layer from the output end.
     -   The entire procedure is called backpropagation (error is back propagated from the outputs to the inputs)